-Provision and practice within the early years will be centred around the requirements of the DfE's 'Statutory framework for the early years foundation stage'.
+Provision and practice within the early years will be centred around the requirements of the DfE's 'Early years foundation stage statutory framework'.

 The EYFS framework outlines seven areas of learning and development that must shape educational programmes in the early years.
 These are categorised as 'prime areas' and 'specific areas'.